Cisco Systems Inc (CSCO)

 Additional liquidity measure

-Cisco Systems Inc's cash conversion cycle measures the time duration it takes for the company to convert its investments in inventory and other resources into cash inflows from sales.
-Over the analyzed period, the cash conversion cycle has shown fluctuations, ranging from a low of -10.60 days to a high of 79.67 days.
+The cash conversion cycle measures how long it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
+In the case of Cisco Systems Inc, the cash conversion cycle has fluctuated over the years.